gooddb67/onboard-frontend/README.md

 You can also ask general questions about the interview at a specific company, and hear what your fellow "Roommates" have to say about it.

 onBoard was built with React on the front end, and a Rails API on the back end.

+A video demonstation can be found at https://vimeo.com/255667060